-We recently came across The Irish Longitudinal Study on Ageing (TILDA), which is a large-scale, nationally representative, long-term study on ageing in Ireland.
+In a recent study on ageing the Irish Longitudinal Study on Ageing (TILDA), is a large-scale, nationally representative, long-term study on ageing in Ireland.
 It collects information from adults aged 50 years and over resident in Ireland and is one of the most comprehensive research studies of its kind both in Europe and internationally.
 TILDA’s Vision is to make Ireland ‘the best place in the world to grow old’ by studying the health, wealth and quality of life aspects of ageing.
 We thought this research was definitely worth sharing with you.

 Four waves of research with over 8,000 people have been completed since the launch of the study in 2006.
 So what can we learn from TILDA to help us live a more fulfilled life in retirement?